Some people just love taking all the fun out of ‘fun size’…

 1. They’re completely inaccurate.

 That’s right!
 They’re usually just plain wrong.
 How many calories you burn during exercise is completely dependent on you as a unique individual.
 How fit you are, your body weight, and the intensity of the exercise will all drastically change the calories you burn per minute of activity.
 What type of person are these charts based on? who knows?
-Exercise is not simply a tool for burning calories from the extra food we eat.
+More importantly, exercise is not simply a tool for burning calories from the extra food we eat.
 We can’t just increase our time on the treadmill to “burn off” weekend indulgences.
 Physical activity benefits literally every system in the body and we should be doing regular exercise regardless of how many boxes of smarties we ate, or didn’t.

 Exercising just for the sake of “burning calories” turns exercise into a chore, which brings me to my second point…